Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 DRVROP u <slot>[-<subslot>] <segment> [/s]
 ```

-You can get the slot and segment a given driver is installed on by using the DRIVERS.COM tool or the BASIC command CALL DRIVERS.
+You can get the slot and segment a given driver is installed on by using the `DRIVERS.COM` tool or the BASIC command `CALL DRIVERS`.

 #### 3.4.14.
 One-time fix tools